Getting started for guests

 - Multi-channel guests can join a workspace with an invitation and can access one or more channels.

-- Guests have different permissions and access to workspace members, admins and owners.
-Once you’re ready, see Roles and permissions in Slack for more.
+Guests have different permissions and access to owners, admins and members.
+When you’re ready, visit Roles and permissions in Slack for more.

 Follow the steps in this guide to get started in your new workspace. ✨